 A juxtaposition of modern industrialization and good old nature- the beautiful Poudre River Trail presents sceneries of man-made buildings and industrial areas, as well as delightful natural landscapes and wildlife in the countryside.
-This is a must do activity not just to nature seekers but also to endurance hikers.
+This is a must-do activity not just for nature seekers but also for endurance hikers.

-On 1996, Cache la Poudre River Corridor became a National Heritage Area and following it in 2002, Poudre River Trail was also officially designated as one of the 1,100+ National Recreation Trails in the country.
+In 1996, Cache la Poudre River Corridor became a National Heritage Area, and following it in 2002, Poudre River Trail was also officially designated as one of the 1,100+ National Recreation Trails in the country.
 It’s a fitness, nature, and urban out-and-back trail excellent for different outdoor activities like hiking, biking, skating, skateboarding, and horseback riding.

 Poudre River National Recreation Trail winds between the City of Greeley and the Town of Windsor.
 The trail begins on its trailhead at Island Grove Regional Park and progresses in the northeastward direction.
 The path is not hard to navigate, there are various helpful trail signs along the way to keep you on track.

 After 8 miles from the trailhead is Signature Bluffs Natural Area where you can pause for a while to appreciate some wildlife.
-Roughly after a mile from Signature Bluffs Natural Area, you’ll reach Mummy Pass Trail junction.
-Continue to traverse through Poudre River Trail for 3 miles until you reach the 100 foot long Kodak Bridge.
+Roughly a mile from Signature Bluffs Natural Area, you’ll reach Mummy Pass Trail junction.
+Continue to traverse through Poudre River Trail for 3 miles until you reach the 100-foot-long Kodak Bridge.